lukasmartinelli-alt/yow-hackathon/README.md

 But [do you really need a PHP webserver](http://davidtucker.net/articles/move-to-static-site-generator/) just to host your static little site?

 A static site generator transforms plain text and templates into a static website.
+Advantages of a static site:

+- Simplicity
+- Fast
+- Minimal (no database and no CMS) and secure
+- No hosting fees

 ## Jekyll